yegor256/blog/_posts/2016/jan/2016-01-12-good-programmers-dont-work-for-equity.md

 of good programmers.
 And you are ready to give me some equity in exchange.
 That's reasonable.

+{% quote You're a good entrepreneur, right?
+How come you don't have money, then? %}

 But what is your part of the deal?

 How much are you putting on the table?